How to format and present your assignment

 - orphans - first lines of paragraphs at the bottom of a page.

 - tombstones - headings or subheadings alone at the bottom of a page.

 - split lists – lists that are divided between two pages.
-(This may not always be possible)
+(It may not always be possible to avoid this.)

 Guidelines for hard copies (i.e. printed or hand-written documents for postal submission)

 Most of the guidelines above apply to hard copies as well.
 There are also a few additional things to note:

 - Some courses allow handwritten answers – check first with your lecturer to make sure this is acceptable.

 - Write legibly: if a marker can’t read what you’ve written, your answer might as well be wrong.

 - If you make a mistake, use correction fluid (white-out or Twink) or draw a neat line through the mistake.

 - If there are too many mistakes and your work looks messy, rewrite it.